nineinchnick/yii2-usr/README.md

 Usr module
 ==========

-Usr module is inspired by the popular Yii-user module but written from scratch.
-It provides basic user actions like:
+Usr provides basic user actions like:

 * logging in and out,
 * password recovery and reset if expired